Docker & Kubernetes Internals: Under the Hood¶

 Stable_v2 --> Stable_v1: kubectl rollout undo\nRS-v1 scaled back up

-MaxSurge=1, MaxUnavailable=0 (zero-downtime): - At no point can the total Ready pods drop below desired (3) - One extra pod created (4 total briefly), then one old pod deleted - Each new pod must pass readiness probe before proceeding
+MaxSurge=1, MaxUnavailable=0 (availability-oriented rollout configuration, not a zero-downtime guarantee): - At no point can the total Ready pods drop below desired (3) - One extra pod created (4 total briefly), then one old pod deleted - Each new pod must pass readiness probe before proceeding

 sequenceDiagram